CEG4110-Team-Jacob/Project/SoftwareDevelopmentPlan.md

 - Vote by Majority within 6 hours in Discord (in a tie choose a random one)

+## Process to Develop

+Complete the Software Development Plan and Requirements over 2/10 to 2/11 and polish it until the deadline.
+Work on Design specification until the 2/22.
+Work on Minimum Viable Product and complete it for 3/8.
+Then do alternating weeks of adding new content and testing until the finish of the project.

 ## Milestones

 - Important Milestones that some combine the development methodology with constraints you cannot change (e.g., how long the course is).

   - 2/14 Software Development Plan
+  - 2/15 Minimum Viable Product Requirements
+  - 2/22 Design Specification
+  - 3/8 Minimum Viable Product
+  - 4/4 Finish of Project

 - ## What should be done at the end of the course: